grokkingnix/bourne-to-blog/README.md

 ## How it Works

-Bourne to Blog is designed to be installed in a common-access computer (laptop / desktop) with access to a public web server over SFTP (Internet).
+Bourne to Blog is designed to be installed on a common-access computer (laptop / desktop) with access to a public web server over SFTP (Internet).

-The expected workflow would be the following:
+The expected workflow is the following:

 ![Bourne to Blog Workflow](samples/img/bourne-to-blog-workflow.png "Diagram showing the expected bourne to blog workflow")